Philippine Arena: Uses

 The arena serves multiple purposes, hosting major church gatherings of the Iglesia ni Cristo (INC) and functioning as a versatile sports and concert venue.
-It accommodates various events, including boxing, basketball, and live music performances, but not association football or field events due to its limited size.
-For field events, the adjacent Philippine Sports Stadium, also owned by the Iglesia ni Cristo, is used.
+It accommodates various events, including boxing, basketball, and live music performances, but not association football or other field events due to its limited size.
+For field events, the adjacent Philippine Sports Stadium, also owned by the INC, is used instead.
 Every seat in the arena offers a clear line of sight, even with different configurations such as church ceremonies, boxing matches, tennis, concerts, or indoor gymnastics.
 The INC allows non-Iglesia tenants to use the arena but reserves the right to prohibit activities that violate its religious principles, such as gambling-related events and cockfighting.